SIndujan28/CE-Hub/README.md

   1.Clone this repository
     ```bash
      git clone git@github.com:SIndujan28/CE-Hub.git
-    ```
+    ```\
-  2.Run the following command to install all the neccessary modules
+  2.Run the following command to install all the neccessary modules.
     ```bash
      npm install
-    ```\
+    ```
     or
     ```bash
     yarn install
     ```\
-  3.Enter all necessary keys in sample.env file and rename it as .env file
+  3.Enter all necessary keys in sample.env file and rename it as .env file.

   4.Make sure the mongodb instance is running.

-  4.Then run the following command to bundle all files
+  4.Then run the following command to bundle all files.\
     ```bash
       npm run dev:build
     ```

-  5.Finally run this command to start the server
+  5.Finally run this command to start the server.
    ```bash
     npm run dev
    ```